Hamiltonian Floer theory on surfaces: Application: A new spectral invariant and its computation on surfaces

-only if $cl(\tilde{\phi}^H) >2k+1$. \end{prop} This result essentially says that if a Hamiltonian isotopy on a surface is to be `simple' in the sense that it has small commutator length in $\widetilde{Ham}$, then the actions of orbits forming maximally positive (relative index $1$) capped braids cannot be uniformly small, and nor can the actions of orbits forming maximally negative (relative index $-1$) capped braids be uniformly large.
+implies $cl(\tilde{\phi}^H) >2k+1$. \end{theorem} This result essentially says that if a Hamiltonian isotopy on a sphere is to be `simple' in the sense that it has small commutator length in $\widetilde{Ham}$, then the actions of orbits forming maximally positive (relative index $1$) capped braids cannot be uniformly small, and nor can the actions of orbits forming maximally negative (relative index $-1$) capped braids be uniformly large.